bressler95tops/bookdebug/_sources/Open-Science-101/Module_1/Lesson_2/readme.md

 ### Quality and Diversity of Scholarly Communications

 Furthermore, open science improves the state of scientific literature.
 Scientific journals have traditionally faced the severe issue of publication bias, where journal articles overwhelmingly feature novel and positive results, according to a 2018 [study](https://pubmed.ncbi.nlm.nih.gov/30523135/).
-This results in a state where scientific results in certain disciplines published scientific results may have a number of exaggerated effects, or even be “false positives” (wrongly claiming that an effect exists), making it difficult to evaluate the trustworthiness of published results, according to a 2011 and 2016 study.
+This results in a state where scientific results in certain disciplines published may have a number of exaggerated effects, or even be "false positives" (wrongly claiming that an effect exists), making it difficult to evaluate the trustworthiness of published results, according to a 2011 and 2016 study.
 Open science practices, such as registered reports, mitigate publication bias and improve the trustworthiness of the scientific literature.
 Registered reports are journal publication formats that peer-review and accept articles before data collection is undertaken, eliminating the pressure to distort results, according to a 2022 [study](https://www.nature.com/articles/s41562-021-01193-7).
 Other open science practices, such as pre-registration, also allows a partial look into projects that for various reasons (such as lack of funding, logistical issues or shifts in organizational priorities) have not been completed or disseminated, according to a 2023 [study](https://pubmed.ncbi.nlm.nih.gov/34396837/), giving these projects a publicly available output that can help inform about the current state research.

 <img src="../images/media/image254.png" style="width: 350px; height: auto;" />